 On Thursday, 10th August the Chrysler Corporation of America announces that it has agreed the sale of its European car and commercial vehicle companies to the French motor manufacturer Peugeot-Citroën.

-Eagle II makes the first successful manned balloon crossing of the Atlantic on 17th August.
+Three Americans - Ben Abruzzo, Max Anderson and Larry Newman - complete the first successful manned hot-air balloon crossing of the Atlantic aboard Eagle II on 17th August.

 The President of Kenya, Jomo Kenyatta, dies in Mombasa on 22nd August.